The CFO'S Perspective

 Have any of the terms or relationships with vendors changed that could affect the speed or amount that you are paid for products or services?
 Your systems should be able to identify patterns in debtor remittance that allow for more accurate forecasting.
 Have you had recent price changes that will adjust your figures?

 When you forecast your outflows, you'll need to include both fixed and variable costs while making a distinction between the two.
 Obviously, your business will have some type of overhead which includes the salaries, rent, and utilities that you pay.
-While some of these expenses may increase in times of high volume business, you should be able to predict them will a fair amount of accuracy.
+While some of these expenses may increase in times of high-volume business, you should be able to predict them will a fair amount of accuracy.

 Variable expenses will change along with your production and sales volume.
 This includes your cost of goods sold (COGS) as well as recurring variable expenses such as quarterly taxes, seasonal inventory, and months with an extra pay period.